-Microfinance mainly refers to micro-credit.
-A micro credit is a small loan which is mainly granted to people with a low income.
+Microfinance mainly refers to micro-credit, specifically small loan, which is granted to low income group people.
 There is no shortage of initiatives in developing countries, but there is a lack of funding for starting a business.

-Microfinance, initiated by Muhammad Yunus in 1976, has proved to be a very crucial step in the upliftment of low-income rural and urban people across the world, and is still successfully implemented and running till today.
+Microfinance, initiated by Muhammad Yunus in 1976, has proved to be a very crucial step in the upliftment of low-income rural and urban people across the world, and is still successfully implemented and is currently prevalent in the financial sector.
 The key highlights of microfinance are:

-Microfinance is an innovative form of lending that empowers the poor, that make up half of world population
+Microfinance is an innovative form of lending that empowers the section of people who are poor, yet contribute to half of the world population, that make up half of world population

-Microfinance empowers women as they take more financial decisions, save and invest money and allocate resources wisely
+Microfinance empowers women as they take better financial decisions , save and invest money and allocate resources wisely

-Lending to women, as it benefits the entire household.
-Since women have no other access to credit, they remain loyal to the group and pay their loans on time
+Lending to women benefits the entire household.
+Since women have no other access to credit, they remain loyal to the group and repay their loans on time

-Since the loan amounts are small and lent for shorter durations (about a year), people find it easy to take and pay back loans, while making their business and economic statuses grow
+Since the loan amounts are small and lent for shorter durations, people find it easy to borrow and repay the loans, while making their business and economic statuses grow

 Group formation and peer pressure keeps an emotional connect within and a check on all the members